MAshrafM/ITIMobarmg/README.md

 > *override*: child method override methods with the same name and *virtual* modifier in the parent.
 > Dynamic Binding.
 ---
+- L08: Abstraction
+> An abstract class means that, no object of this class can be instantiated, but can make derivations of this.
+> An abstract class cannot be a sealed class.
+> An abstract method cannot be private.
+> An abstract member cannot be static.
+> An abstract method cannot have the modifier virtual.
+Because an abstract method is implicitly virtual.
+---